ArturoDent/read-only-non-workspace/README.md

 This works for any non-workspace files upon start-up (or reload) of vscode and when opening a file in an existing workspace (such as by dragging and dropping from a file explorer).

+Any file can be set to read-only (whether it is in the workspace or not).
+Only non-workspace files are automatically set to read-only (if that setting is enabled), but this extension and its StatusBar button can be used on any file (except for a small number of special files like Settings, etc.).

 Works in single and multi-root workspaces.

 A lock icon will appear in the editor tab for any file set as read-only.

-A Status Bar button can be enabled which will show the writeable status and operates as a toggle when clicked.
+A Status Bar button can be enabled which will show the "R-O" (read-only) status of the current file and an action which can be taken (to lock or to unlock) on the current file which operates as a toggle when clicked.

 ## Extension Settings